 The Making of the Digital Revolution

-Published on project syndicate on February 21, 2020
+Published on Project Syndicate on February 21, 2020

 While the public tends to regard venture capital as the shadowy and selective money behind today's overvalued tech startups, VC has actually been at the forefront of innovation for 200 years.
 Like the American state, it is an essential ingredient of the secret sauce of American capitalism.